Important

 The connector supports batching and pipelined writes to Elasticsearch to boost throughput.
 It accumulates messages in batches and allows concurrent processing of multiple batches.

-Document-level update ordering is ensured by using the partition-level Kafka offset as the document version, and using version_mode=external.
+Document-level update ordering is ensured by using the partition-level Kafka offset as the

-Mapping Management
+Mapping Management¶

 Before using the connector, you need to think carefully on how the data should be tokenized, analyzed and indexed, which are determined by mapping.
 Some changes are not allowed after a mapping is already defined.
 Although you can add new types to an index, or add new fields to a type, you can’t add new analyzers or make changes to existing fields.
 If you were to do so, the data that had already been indexed would be incorrect and your searches would no longer work as expected.
 It is highly recommended that to manually define mappings before writing data to Elasticsearch.